By Mary Jane Sterling

 Thus, as a selected case:

-A Non-associative ring is a non-empty set R including binary operations '+' and '. ' such that (R, +) is an additive abelian team and (R, . ) is a groupoid.
-For all a, b, c in R we have now (a + b) . c = a . c + b . c and c . (a + b) = c . a + c . b.
+A Non-associative ring is a non-empty set R including binary operations '+' and '. ' such that (R, +) is an additive abelian staff and (R, . ) is a groupoid.
+For all a, b, c in R we now have (a + b) . c = a . c + b . c and c . (a + b) = c . a + c . b.

 A Smarandache non-associative ring is a non-associative ring (R, +, . ) which has a formal subset P in R, that's an associative ring (with recognize to an analogous binary operations on R).

 Lancaster 1932 first variation technology Press Printing Co.
 Poetry on arithmetic by means of Lillian with illustrations by means of Hugh.
 Hardcover.
 Small 8vo, 58pp. , colour frontis and gentle drawings, fabric.
 Blindstamp of authors. solid, frayed on edges. tough to discover within the unique variation.